ateamsystems/bmt/README.md

 bmt setup
 ```

-It is best to reboot after this just to be ensure things will start properly on reboot.
+It is best to reboot after this just to be sure everything is applied.

 ## Usage